Effective December 1, 2021

-Innomar Strategies Inc. (“Innomar”, “we”, “our”, “us”) is a leading supplier of premier health service delivery in Canada.
-Our Core services include pharmaceutical distribution and wholesale, pharmaceutical technology products and services, specialty business services that are focused on various pharmaceutical and pharmacy supply specialties such as specialty programs, clinic & nursing services, specialty pharmacy, specialty distribution & 3PL, strategic consulting, market access and reimbursement.
+- business services focused on various pharmaceutical and pharmacy supply specialties such as clinic & nursing services, specialty pharmacy, specialty distribution & 3PL, strategic consulting, market access and reimbursement.

 Part A of this Policy applies to personal information that Innomar collects, uses, discloses and maintains for its own business purposes and in the course of providing services, with the exception of:

-Part B of this Policy applies to personal information that Innomar is required to collect, use and disclose for the purpose of services it is providing to a client.
+Part B of this Policy applies to personal information that Innomar is required to collect, use and disclose for the purpose of services it is providing to a Client (as defined below).

-Part C of this Policy applies to all personal information collected, used, and disclosed by Innomar Healthcare Providers (as defined below) when providing healthcare services and business operations independent of the services Innomar provides to a Client.
+Part C of this Policy applies to all personal health information collected, used, and disclosed by Innomar Healthcare Providers (as defined below) when providing healthcare services and business operations independent of the services Innomar provides to a Client.

 1. Purposes for Collection, Use and Disclosure